lieweschwerzel/liewe-net/src/projects/rent-share.md

 ---

 Android App for renting or sharing your personal belongings on a social platform including an auction-style listing.<br/> <br />
 Spring Boot handles the backend and MySQL stores the data.
 JsonWebTokens to secure the api endpoints to ensure correct authentication and authorization.
-Mockito for testing, aswell as Unit tests.
-The frontend was made in JAVA with Android Studio (Android SDK) to run as an APK on Android devices.
+Mockito and Unit tests.
+The frontend was made in Android Studio (Android SDK) with Java and XML.
 <br />
 <br />